Frequently Asked Questions

 TEACH Project is an extension of the ACP and the two programs work in conjunction with one another.
 TEACH Project specifically focuses on the recruitment of students who want to teach in high-need subject areas in economically disadvantaged school districts.
 However, students who are accepted into TEACH Project are actually enrolling in the university's ACP.

-All students who are accepted into TEACH Project will receive the stipend and iPad provided that they teach in a high-needs subject area in one of our partner school districts for at least 3 years.
-The stipend is disbursed as $1,000 a year for each year that the student fulfills the teaching requirement.Students who fail to follow through on the commitment will need to repay the stipend and return the iPad.
+All students who are accepted into TEACH Project will receive both stipends provided that they teach in a high-needs subject area in one of our partner school districts for at least 3 years.
+The stipend is disbursed as $1,000 a year for each year that the student fulfills the teaching requirement.Students who fail to follow through on the commitment will need to repay the stipends.

 5. Am I guaranteed a job?